Skip to main content

 Warning

 The absence of "Reachable" methods does not guarantee safety.
-The analysis may not have been able to detect these methods due to mis-configuration of the Callflow feature.
+The analysis may not have been able to detect these methods due to misconfiguration of the feature.
 We recommend checking these configurations thoroughly, at the start of the analysis.

-This section describes some more considerations when performing Reachability Analysis using Callflow.
+This section describes some more considerations when performing Reachability Analysis.

-For a project that has multiple modules and produces multiple artifacts, Callflow should be configured with one of the strategies described above, for accurate results.
+For a project that has multiple modules and produces multiple artifacts, Reachability Analysis should be configured with one of the strategies described above, for accurate results.

 If a project produces two different artifacts, for example, one .jar file for a client service and one .jar file for a server, each of these .jar files should be evaluated separately.
 We recommend setting up a separate pipeline in Jenkins, one that produces the client .jar and one that produces the server .jar.
 This way you can use the includes parameter to specify the artifact you want to analyze on each pipeline.